 i] Sexual evils, v5-7.
-Paul lists sexual evils, which evils serve as the most destructive in human relationships.
+Paul lists five sexual evils, which evils serve as the most destructive in human relationships.
 "Greed" is better understood as "covetousness", which in this context, concerns coveting another's wife or husband.

-The church is a bit sick.
-We're suffering from lack of care.
-We don't love, and we're not loved.
 The church is hurting.
 Most believers have witnessed a congregation brawling over some trivial issue like the color of the church carpet.
 Divisions and party spirit are ever increasing problems with new ministries.
 Hurt, grief, anger, dashed expectations, frustration, fear.... a mass of emotions.
 Hurting churches, hurting people, hurting each other.
 Why is it so?

 We all know the basic problem is sin.
 As Luther said, "The old Adam retains his power until he is deposited in the grave".
 The Bible clears up any doubt when it says, "all sin and fall short of the glory of God."
+Sin runs out of control in the life of a congregation when we fail to apply the profound theology summed up in Paul's words, "Christ is all, and is in all":

 First, selfishness takes hold where there is little or no community.
-Paul's new Adam, the new creation, the new people of God; was one people where there was "no Greek or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free."
+Paul's new Adam, the new creation, the new people of God, was one people where there was "no Greek or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free."
 Does this image the church today?

 Second, selfishness takes hold in the life of God's people where there is a failure to recognize the completeness we already have in Christ.
 Through faith in Christ we "have put on the new self, which is being renewed in knowledge in the image of its Creator."
 As far as God is concerned, we are as Christ is.
-Yet, that is not the popular view.
+Yet, this is not the popular view.
 Many believers have forgotten that they "have been raised with Christ."

 Third, there are the practical issues of morality that Paul raises.
 Sexual immorality stands foremost as the greatest danger confronting the fellowship of believers.
 Sexuality is the most intimate expression of knowing another and so to misuse it is to interfere with the knowing of God and of each other.
 Then there is behaviour which destroys trust.
 Hurtful violence in words, malice, abusive speech and lying.
 All destructive of our fellowship, all undermining the very nature of church as a community of believers.